jannovergara/jannovergara.me/src/pages/articles/2016-09-22---unravelling-the-single-responsibility-principle/index.md

 };
 ```

 With this design, we are able to separate the hero's attributes, abilities and movement.
-If in any case that there will be changes in the logic of the movement, we will only be focusing our modifications to _HeroMovement_ class instead of _Hero_.
+If in any case that there will be changes in the logic of the movement or abilities, we will only be focusing our modifications to _HeroMovement_ or _HeroAbility_ instead of _Hero_ class.